Lenni Brenner: Berkeley 1964, arrest and imprisonment

 After Weinberg refused to identify himself to emissaries of the dean, a lieutenant from the campus police was called in and informed him of the infraction.
 Outnumbered, the policeman then left and came back with three more officers who arrested Weinberg for trespass and for violating the regulation against political activity.
 Weinberg, using a passive disobedience technique, went limp and had to be hauled to a police car, which was almost immediately encircled by hundreds of students.
-Brenner, In what has been described as an "historic event," (Note: Lewis Feuer, writing in 1969, stated that, "No other student uprising in the United States has ever impressed the public imagination much as that which took place at the University of California in Berkeley in the fall of 1964."
+Brenner, In what has been described as an "historic event," (Note: Lewis Feuer.
 (Feuer 1969, Wood 1980)) is generally reported (Note: According to Sara Davidson, the first to throw themselves in front of the car were Jeff Berman and his girlfriend Susie Hersh.
 James Wood, an eye-witness correcting Davidson's account, states that the first under the car was "clearly Glaser".
 The whole incident was filmed by Ursula Cadalbert, and, though the only copy was subsequently mislaid in the mail, one faculty member who had viewed it said Brenner initiated the blocking of the police car by sliding under it.) to have been the first in the crowd to try and physically block the exit of the police vehicle detaining Weinberg by rolling under it.
 Several hundred (Note: Jo Freeman, who was present, writes of thousands.
 (Freeman 2004) The sociologist Seymour Lipset, in a follow-up study set the precise figure of those who captured the police car at 600.) joined him and the car remained "entrapped" for 32 hours.
 In response, 643 police were assembled on the campus by 2 October.
 The hood of the car was turned into a platform where Savio, and one source claims Brenner himself, (Note: Brenner is not listed by Freeman as a speaker from the car roof.
 She noted in this function, in addition to Savio, Charlie Powell, Bettina Aptheker, Jackie Goldberg, Dusty Miller, Jack Weinberg, a Father Fisher from Newman College, and Art Goldberg (Freeman 2004).) made speeches and Joan Baez sang before a growing student crowd of thousands.